Founder of Aroma Foundry

 However, don’t stay in the bath for too long if you’ve added citronella oil to it.
 You should also make sure to use only a few drops of the oil, as too much of the oil can cause skin irritation.

 We may not know it most of the time, but the world we live in has a lot of toxins.
-Even seemingly harmless objects may have harmful chemicals and substances that can affect your health.
+Even seemingly harmless objects may contain harmful chemicals and substances that can affect your health.
 We can’t completely avoid these toxins, especially when we don’t even know that they’re there.
 Thus, it’s important that we regularly cleanse our systems of toxins to avoid the development of various diseases.

 You may have heard that sweating can help flush those toxins out of your body.
 However, health professionals have found that sweating during rigorous physical activity like going to the gym doesn’t actually do much to get rid of the harmful toxins in your system.
 What does flush your body clean is urination and defecation.